peachbastard/the-beastlands/src/site/notes/Recaps/2023-08-03 Rag Doll Rat of a Child.md

 -  The elf introduces herself as Juniper and says that she was looking for people to ride with because she's anxious
 - News boy walks by: talks about food shortages and [[NPC/Lily Hazelheart\|Lily Hazelheart's]] efforts in the Grainlands
 - Party gets through security
+- Mabel tries to put up another missing poster of the [[NPC/Doorguard\|Doorguard]], but a commissar officer stops her and asks if she will come with him to answer some questions about the missing man
+	- Mabel takes the poster back down and crumples it up, and the commissar tells that he'll overlook her destroying evidence this time
+- Hymn tells Mabel that there's other men out there for her, and theorizes that [[NPC/Susan Dandry\|Susan Dandry]] was actually the man's wife and not his sister
+	- Oz offers to use Sending to try to contact him again after she rests next, and Hymn calls her an enabler
+	- Mabel says she'll still keep looking for her man, but will keep an open mind while they're in Foghaven
 - Party tries to board, but they hear yelling near the front of the train
 - Protestors for non-magic users rights have gathered in front of the train and started building barricades
 - Commissars try to settle the crowd down